theandrew168/sbs-website/content/posts/2024-wrapped.md

 Was it fun?
 Sometimes.
 To be honest, writing these posts didn't often feel “more-ish” to me.
-Rarely did I find myself super eager and excited to write a post (thought it did happen a few times).
+Rarely did I find myself super eager and excited to write a post (though it did happen a few times).
 Initially, I put a lot of pressure on myself to make each post long, detailed, and objectively useful to any readers.
-I let some of that pressure dissipate midway though the year, though.
+I let some of that pressure dissipate midway through the year, however.
 Instead, I let myself write about anything: what I did that week, opinions on non-technical subjects, and smaller "Today I Learned" style posts.

 Now that I'm at the end, it feels nice to look back and reflect on everything I've written.